 Recommended for Romantic Dining because: Bullion is where to go when you're in the mood for French food with a side of romantic-chic.

-Recommended for Romantic Dining because: Lucia is the place to go when you crave an authentic Italian experience but can't spare the time or dime to go to Italy.
+Recommended for Romantic Dining because: Lucia is where to go when you want superb Italian food in cozy surrounds.

 Most romantic restaurant in Texas?
 According to Food & Wine, it's The French Room, the fine dining spot inside Dallas' Adolphus Hotel.
-The surrounds are opulent, the service is smooth as Bearnaise and the menu is everything you'd expect a restaurant of this caliber to be.
-Overseeing the kitchen is executive chef Anthony Dispensa, whose repertoire includes working at London's two-star Michelin restaurant, Dinner by Heston Blumenthal.
-As for the food, expect to find everything from veal sweetbreads and foie gras torchon to dry-aged rib eye with bordelaise sauce and Long Island duck.
-Our tip?
-Take the plunge and go for the five-course tasting menu.
-Sure, at $110 a pop plus another $60 to $100 for wine pairing, it's not the place to come if you're on a budget.
+The surrounds are opulent, the service is smooth as Bearnaise and the menu encompasses everything from foie gras torchon to saddle of lamb and Scottish salmon.
+If you really want to woo your partner then you should probably consider going for the five-course tasting menu.
+Sure, at $135 a pop plus another $65 for wine pairing, it's not the place to come if you're on a budget.
 But as bucket list places go, it's up there with the best of them.